openstack/openstack-ansible/doc/source/developer-docs/extending.rst

+`Home <index.html>`_ OpenStack-Ansible Developer Documentation

-Extending openstack-ansible
+Extending OpenStack-Ansible
 ===========================

-The openstack-ansible project provides a basic OpenStack environment, but many deployers will wish to extend the environment based on their needs.
+The OpenStack-Ansible project provides a basic OpenStack environment, but many deployers will wish to extend the environment based on their needs.
 This could include installing extra services, changing package versions, or overriding existing variables.